-We sponsor for all of our U.S. employees a defined contribution plan under Section 401(k) of the Internal Revenue Code that provides that employees may defer a portion of their annual compensation subject to annual dollar limitations, and that we will make a matching contribution equal to 100% of each employee's deferral, up to 5% of the employee's annual compensation and further subject to federal limitations.
-We eliminated the match on March 31, 2019.
-Company matching contributions, which vested immediately, totaled \$2.1 million, \$1.9 million, and nil for the year ended December 31, 2022, 2021 and 2020, respectively.
-The Company resumed the match on contributions effective January 1, 2021.
+We sponsored for our U.S. employees, a defined contribution plan under Section 401(k) of the Internal Revenue Code.
+The Plan provided that employees may defer up to 50% of their annual compensation subject to annual dollar limitations, and that the Company would make a matching contribution equal to 100% of each employee's deferral, up to 5% of the employee's annual compensation.
+Company-matching contributions, which vest immediately, totaled \$1.5 million, \$2.1 million and \$1.9 million for the year ended December 31, 2023, 2022 and 2021, respectively.